MegaRedHand/network-simulator/README.md

 #### Visibility

-ARP packets are Link Layer frame _payloads_, so they are displayed as such on the _Packet Details_ section.
+ARP packets are only visible on the Link Layer.
+They are Link Layer frame _payloads_, so they are displayed as such on the _Packet Details_ section.
 ARP Request packets show the following information:

 - **Hardware Type (HTYPE):** Indicates the type of hardware address being used.
 Most common value: **1** for **Ethernet**.